Blister beetle: Toxicity

-Cantharidin is the principal irritant in "Spanish fly", a folk medicine prepared from dried beetles in the family Meloidae.
+Cantharidin from blister beetles has been used to create primarily aphrodisiacs but also poisons throughout history.

 The largest genus, Epicauta, contains many species toxic to horses.
 A few beetles consumed in a single feeding of alfalfa hay may be lethal.
 In semiarid areas of the western United States, modern harvesting techniques may contribute to cantharidin content in harvested forage.
 The practice of hay conditioning, crushing the stalks to promote drying, also crushes any beetles present and causes the release of cantharidin into the fodder.
 Blister beetles are attracted to alfalfa and weeds during bloom.
 Reducing weeds and timing harvests before and after bloom are sound management practices.
 Using equipment without hay conditioners may reduce beetle mortality and allow them to escape before baling.

 Evolutionary history

 The family is thought to have begun diversifying during the Early Cretaceous.
 The oldest fossil of the group is a larva (triangulin) found phoretic on a schizopterid bug from the mid Cretaceous Burmese amber, dated to around 99 million years ago.